 The third section also lists existing Entities from your application.
-However, selecting an Entity from here allows you define a list of entries from the child Entity that are all related to an entry in the current Entity.
-For example, if the current Entity (Parent) is going to be a list of Projects and each Project needs to have a list of tasks attached to it, you would add a property called Tasks and select the Tasks Entity (Child) under List of Entities.
+However, selecting an Entity from here allows you to define a list of entries from the child Entity related to an entry in the current Entity.
+For example, if the current Entity (Parent) will be a list of Projects and each Project needs to have a list of tasks attached to it, you would add a property called Tasks and select the Tasks Entity (Child) under List of Entities.
 This property type does not create a form field.
-Instead it will add a column to the Parent Entity listing with a link to view the Child Entity listing filtered for entries related to the selected Parent Entity and to add entries to the Child Entity.
+Instead, it will add a column to the Parent Entity listing with a link to view the Child Entity listing filtered for entries related to the selected Parent Entity and to add entries to the Child Entity.
 It also creates a relationship table in the database that stores the relationship between the parent and child Entities.

 To decide if you should select Entities or List of Entities, you need to consider the relationship between the Entities.

-If you want any entry in the Parent Entity to be related to just one entry in the Child Entity, then choose Entities.
-This will store the just the one ID of the related entry in the associated column in the Parent Entity's database table.
+If you want an entry in the Parent Entity to be related to just one entry in the Child Entity, then choose Entities.
+This will store just the one ID of the related entry in the associated column in the Parent Entity's database table.